 Is There A Need For String Trees With Locking Tuners?

-Locking tuners are usually made with staggered posts, which means each string post is situated at a different height.
+Locking tuners are usually made with staggered posts.
+This means each string post is situated at a different height.
 This can be helpful in creating a better break angle on flat headstocks.

-However, it is still recommended to use string trees, as the machine head poles themselves are still a decent distance away from the nut.
+Yet, it’s still recommended to use string trees.
+The machine head poles themselves are still a decent distance away from the nut.
 For optimal results, string trees should be used even with locking tuners.

 Maintain Your String Trees